AGhost-7/react-presentation/src/3-state-and-context.md

 - Accepts a starting value.
 - Returns an array containing two items:
 	- The first item is the current value of your state.
 	- The second item is a function which you can call to update your state.
+When you call this function, it will cause your component to re-render.

 ---